 The hard shell construction is extremely durable and can easily sustain the wear and tear of everyday use.
 Further, it is compatible with DOT and ECE 22.05 standards for impact absorbency.
-The T14B is available in a four color choices.
-Two of these feature a graphical flag which looks extremely stylish.
+The T14B is available in a four-color choice.
+Two of these feature a graphical flag that looks extremely stylish.

 Comfortable and easy to use